Wil Sakowski — Mechanic, Guide, Sales, Owner

 Erik Seversen was the company’s founder in 1993.
-Erik was the first in the USA to coin terms like “Kicks on 66″ in relation to motorcycle tours, and “California Dreaming Motorcycle Tours”.
+Erik was the first in the USA to coin terms like “Kicks on 66″ in relation to motorcycle tours in the USA, and “California Dreaming Motorcycle Tours”.
 There was no motorcyle tour industry like today, or at all when Ride Free started.
 He established many of the routes that are used in by the multitudes of motorcycle tour companies today.
 He was a pioneer in the motorcycle tour industry in the USA.
 We call him “The Godfather”.
 Erik has traveled the world exploring.
 He has been a professor at UCLA University.
 And, has explored every nook and cranny of the United States, as well as traveling the world to remote parts of Africa to Muy Thai boxing in Thailand.
 Muy Thai is how he met Wil years and years ago, then Wil and Erin started tour guiding with Erik and Ride Free.
 Eventually Wil took the helm of Ride Free when Erik joined the largest rental company in the world, and is Ride Free’s liaison for rental motorcycles around the world.
 While he no longer runs the operation, he is and will always be an important part of the Ride Free Family.
 You could not be on the road with a better guy.
 He is a fast long friend of Wil’s.

 Check out what some of the Ride Free Alumni have to say about their experiences on the road in our Testimonials.